csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Finding optimal solutions in continuous spaces is the subject matter of several fields, including **optimization theory**, **optimal control theory**, and the **calculus of variations**.
 The basic techniques are explained well by Bishop (1995); Press _et al._ (2007) cover a wide range of algorithms and provide working software.

-As Andrew Moore points out, researchers have taken inspiration for search and opti- mization algorithms from a wide variety of fields of study: metallurgy (simulated annealing), biology (genetic algorithms), economics (market-based algorithms), entomology (ant colony optimization), neurology (neural networks), animal behavior (reinforcement learning), moun- taineering (hill climbing), and others.
+As Andrew Moore points out, researchers have taken inspiration for search and optimization algorithms from a wide variety of fields of study: metallurgy (simulated annealing), biology (genetic algorithms), economics (market-based algorithms), entomology (ant colony optimization), neurology (neural networks), animal behavior (reinforcement learning), mountaineering (hill climbing), and others.

-**Linear programming** (LP) was first studied systematically by the Russian mathemati- cian Leonid Kantorovich (1939).
-It was one of the first applications of computers; the **sim- plex algorithm** (Dantzig, 1949) is still used despite worst-case exponential complexity.
-Kar- markar (1984) developed the far more efficient family of **interior-point** methods, which was shown to have polynomial complexity for the more general class of convex optimization prob- lems by Nesterov and Nemirovski (1994).
+**Linear programming** (LP) was first studied systematically by the Russian mathematician Leonid Kantorovich (1939).
+It was one of the first applications of computers; the **simplex algorithm** (Dantzig, 1949) is still used despite worst-case exponential complexity.
+Karmarkar (1984) developed the far more efficient family of **interior-point** methods, which was shown to have polynomial complexity for the more general class of convex optimization problems by Nesterov and Nemirovski (1994).
 Excellent introductions to convex optimization are provided by Ben-Tal and Nemirovski (2001) and Boyd and Vandenberghe (2004).

-Work by Sewall Wright (1931) on the concept of a **fitness landscape** was an impor- tant precursor to the development of genetic algorithms.
+Work by Sewall Wright (1931) on the concept of a **fitness landscape** was an important precursor to the development of genetic algorithms.
 In the 1950s, several statisticians, including Box (1957) and Friedman (1959), used evolutionary techniques for optimization problems, but it wasn’t until Rechenberg (1965) introduced **evolution strategies** to solve op-EVOLUTION

 STRATEGY

 timization problems for airfoils that the approach gained popularity.
 In the 1960s and 1970s, John Holland (1975) championed genetic algorithms, both as a useful tool and as a method to expand our understanding of adaptation, biological or otherwise (Holland, 1995).
-The **ar- tificial life** movement (Langton, 1995) takes this idea one step further, viewing the productsARTIFICIAL LIFE
+The **artificial life** movement (Langton, 1995) takes this idea one step further, viewing the productsARTIFICIAL LIFE

 of genetic algorithms as _organisms_ rather than solutions to problems.
-Work in this field by Hinton and Nowlan (1987) and Ackley and Littman (1991) has done much to clarify the im- plications of the Baldwin effect.
+Work in this field by Hinton and Nowlan (1987) and Ackley and Littman (1991) has done much to clarify the implications of the Baldwin effect.
 For general background on evolution, we recommend Smith and Szathmáry (1999), Ridley (2004), and Carroll (2007).

-Most comparisons of genetic algorithms to other approaches (especially stochastic hill climbing) have found that the genetic algorithms are slower to converge (O’Reilly and Op- pacher, 1994; Mitchell _et al._, 1996; Juels and Wattenberg, 1996; Baluja, 1997).
-Such findings are not universally popular within the GA community, but recent attempts within that com- munity to understand population-based search as an approximate form of Bayesian learning (see Chapter 20) might help close the gap between the field and its critics (Pelikan _et al._, 1999).
+Most comparisons of genetic algorithms to other approaches (especially stochastic hill climbing) have found that the genetic algorithms are slower to converge (O’Reilly and Oppacher, 1994; Mitchell _et al._, 1996; Juels and Wattenberg, 1996; Baluja, 1997).
+Such findings are not universally popular within the GA community, but recent attempts within that community to understand population-based search as an approximate form of Bayesian learning (see Chapter 20) might help close the gap between the field and its critics (Pelikan _et al._, 1999).
 The theory of **quadratic dynamical systems** may also explain the performance of GAs (Rabani _et al._, 1998).
 See Lohn _et al._ (2001) for an example of GAs applied to antenna design, and Renner and Ekart (2003) for an application to computer-aided design.

 The field of **genetic programming** is closely related to genetic algorithms.
 The princi-GENETIC PROGRAMMING